Vivojay/YouTube-wav-Downloader/README.md

 #### Just like before, enter the path you would like to save the audio(s) to
 ![13_PS_Enter_Path_Just_Like_Before.png](res/PS/13_PS_Enter_Path_Just_Like_Before.png)

-#### One thing, if you leave the save location empty, it will automatically save to the Default Download Path
+#### Note that if you leave the save location empty, it will automatically save to the Default Download Path
 ![14_PS_Download_In_Default_Downloads_Directory](res/PS/14_PS_Download_In_Default_Downloads_Directory.png)

 #### The selected audios will be displayed in a table